 William Holden and Gloria Swanson brought this film to life.
 It is one of the most well acted, well directed, and well film movies to come out of the 1950s.
 I was entranced as I watched the confusing relationship of the two characters.
 It is a shame that Wilder and Brackett parted ways after this film.
 They could have gone on to make incredible movies.

-FAVORITE QUOTE: I stayed big.
-The pictures got small.
+FAVORITE QUOTE: I am big.
+It’s the pictures that got small.

 PARENTAL CONCERNS: Thematic Elements